prakash-p-a/CEH-V12-Theory-Practical/Summary_Points_extended/Fundamentals.md

 ## Exercises:
-Subnetting comes in handy to awnser basic questions like:
+Subnetting comes in handy to answer basic questions like:
    - Identify the network and broadcast address
    - How many hosts available in the network/hosts range?
    - What masks allow the particular host?